boedegoat/flyctf/README.md

     ```yaml
     internal_port: 80 # The port your challenge listens on
-    public_port: 5000 # The port your challenge is exposed on
+    public_port: 5001 # The port your challenge is exposed on, make sure don't use the same port as other challenges
     ```

 1. Edit `fly.toml`, add these to open your challenge port to public: